lauri-elias/spektre-protocol/CANON-3.md

 - no outcome is simulated
 - no pressure is accepted
 - no narrative is active
+- no language has authority

 Only awareness remains.

-This is the minimum-energy configuration of agency.
+This is the **minimum-energy configuration of agency**.

 ---

-## 5. Relation to Non-Determinism
+## 6. Relation to Non-Determinism

-Deterministic systems:
+Deterministic systems operate as:

 Input → Processing → Output

-Agents operate differently:
+Agents operate as:

-Zero Point → Commit → Reality Change
+**Zero Point → Commit → Reality Change**

-Without a Zero Point, all action is traceable to prior input.
+Without a Zero Point:
+- all action is traceable to prior input

-With a Zero Point, action becomes irreducible.
+With a Zero Point:
+- action becomes irreducible
+- authorship is preserved

 ---

-## 6. The 360-Turn Principle
+## 7. The 360-Turn Principle

 From the Zero Point, any action is possible.